VR-Sign-Languages/VR-JSL/en/home.md

 # Welcome to VR Sign Language Dictionary

+> [!NOTE]
+> This is an attempt to create the dictionary of VR American Sign Language (VR-ASL) and VR Japanese Sign Language (VR-JSL).
+You can use this dictionary for references only.

 > [!WARNING]
 > * If something here is documented incorrectly, please click the GitHub logo on top left of the page.
 Then, report the issue or submit pull request containing corrections.
 > * Please don't serve this as an authority on sign languages. **Instead, if a trusted member of the Deaf / HoH community tells you otherwise, pay attention to them over what is documented here.**
 > * This dictionary is still a work in progress.
 A lot or some things will be changed in the future.

-> [!NOTE]
-> This is an attempt to create the dictionary of VR American Sign Language (VR-ASL) and VR Japanese Sign Language (VR-JSL).
-You can use this dictionary for references only.
->
-> This dictionary is managed by a team of editors from Deaf / HoH community in VRChat.
-Anyone can contribute by using issues and pull requests fuctions on GitHub.
->
-> Current editors:
->
-> * Amarante
-> * Rafael
-> * ZadeTheCheetah

 > [!ATTENTION]
 > Disclaimer: Some of stuff here is based on and/or copied from Devon's Sign Language resource website. [[Link]](https://vrsl.withdevon.xyz)